 Students who travel as part of Media School programs often write about their experiences as a way to share what they learned with fellow students.

-Our students travel to places such as China, England, Uganda and Japan to tell interesting stories and better understand their chosen profession’s place in the world.
+Our students travel to places such as China, England, South Korea, Northern Ireland and Chile to tell interesting stories and better understand their chosen profession’s place in the world.

 The Media School’s field experience courses are semester-long classes that include a short-term travel component, ranging in length from one to four weeks.
 These trips provide students with opportunities for hands-on application of classroom lessons.

-- Japan.
+- Okinawa, Japan.
 Reporting War and Peace in Okinawa is a reporting mission to the Japanese island.
-(Spring 2017)
+(Spring 2019)

 Summer in London

 Spend the summer between your sophomore and junior year interning at a British media company and exploring London.
-The Media School’s Summer in London program offers an eight-week summer program of study in London.
+The Media School’s Summer in London program offers a six-week summer program of study in London.
 You’ll intern at a media organization and take a course on British media.

 The Media School offers students opportunities to use their skills in service projects.
 One way is through alternative break service-learning projects, where students travel to support communities in their media development projects.
 Closer to home, professors and instructors often use service learning as a component in courses, allowing students to work with local organizations to create multimedia or teach skills as part of their class projects.

 The Media School provides scholarships to all students in its international travel programs, making the cost of travel lower for students.
 However, these programs do require an additional fee.